Yankees vs. Rays prediction, odds: 2026 MLB picks for Friday, May 22 by proven model as Gerrit Cole returns

 First pitch from Yankee Stadium is set for 7:05 p.m.
 ET.
-The Yankees lead the all-time series 274-210, and have won five of the last eight meetings.
-New York is a -157 favorite on the money line (risk $157 to win $100) in the latest Yankees vs. Rays odds, while the over/under, is 8.
+New York is a -147 favorite on the money line (risk $147 to win $100) in the latest Yankees vs. Rays odds, while the over/under, is 7.5.
 Before making any Rays vs. Yankees picks, be sure to see the Rays vs. Yankees predictions and betting advice from SportsLine's proven computer model.

 Visit our DraftKings promo code review to see their latest offers and get started.